1. Introduction

 --password= PostgreSQL user password [$PGTT_PGPASSWORD]

---sslmode=[disable|require] What SSL priority use for connection (default: disable)
+--sslmode=[disable|require] Connection SSL mode (default: disable) [$PGTT_PGSSLMODE]

 --pgurl= PostgreSQL connection URL [$PGTT_URL]

---timeout= PostgreSQL connection timeout in seconds (default: 90) [$PGTT_TIMEOUT]
+--timeout= PostgreSQL connection timeout (default: 90) [$PGTT_TIMEOUT]

 Logging: